Build Your Own Voice Assistant: Escape Alexa and Google

 For fully local:

-The architecture is straightforward: wake word detection loops until triggered, then record until silence, transcribe, send to LLM with tools, speak the response.
+The architecture is straightforward.
+Wake word detection loops until triggered, then record until silence, transcribe, send to LLM with tools, speak the response.
 Each piece is independent and swappable.

 I'll share more as the hardware arrives and the system matures.
 For now, the core is solid and the Alexa can stay unplugged.